rnielikki/Pagene/docs/docfx_project/help/converting.md

 # Converting the posts

+Before convert your files, make sure your [setting](appsettings.html) is correct.

 ## GUI

 You can convert by "Convert" button on the post list, at the first page.